• Skip to main content

 However, this control is not practicable in all kinds of production processes or in all conditions.

-I suggest that immediate feedback is necessary for the process. this immediateness or immediacy is it’s equal and this is called ‘Real-time’.
+This immediateness or immediacy is it’s equal and this is called ‘Real-time’.

-Thus, does a continuous ‘real-time’ computation is maintained.
+Thus, does a continuous ‘real-time’ computation is maintained?

 Example of this type of Managerial/Business control is: